maaaaz/jnianalyzer/README.md

 Usage
 -----
 Pass the ARM and x86 (AT&T or Intel syntax) disassembly listing via stdin.
 This was particulary designed for the objdump output.
 The processed text can be collected at stdout.

-* x86 AT&T syntax libraries
+* x86 AT&T syntax
 ```
 $ objdump -d mylib.so | python jnianalyzer.py -a x86
 ```
-* x86 intel syntax libraries
+* x86 intel syntax
 ```
 $ objdump -M intel -d mylib.so | python jnianalyzer.py -a x86
 ```
-* ARM libraries
+* ARM
 ```
 $ tools/arm-linux-androideabi-objdump -d mylib.so | python jnianalyzer.py -a arm
 ```